sigmonsays/git-watch/README.md

 quickstart
 =============================

+Usage:

+    Usage of git-watch:
+      -check=30: git check interval
+      -config="git-watch.yaml": git watch config

-an example which rebuilds a docker container when upstream changes are detected
+an example which rebuilds a docker container when upstream changes are detected.
+See the examples directory for more options.

 **git-watch.yaml**